 Welcome guest blogger, Jason Chiang.
-With RGP for over 9 years, Mr. Chiang has more than 20 years of experience and expertise in Audit, Risk and Compliance.
+As a consultant with global professional services firm RGP for over 9 years, Mr. Chiang has more than 20 years of experience and expertise in Audit, Risk and Compliance.
 He has consulted with a range of companies from financial services, biotech, manufacturing, healthcare and other industries.
 Mr. Chiang is a Certified Public Accountant (inactive) and Certified Internal Auditor.
 He has served on both sides of the house as a senior audit manager and senior auditor as well as a risk manager.
 It is evident that he understands the motivations and hurdles facing these organizations and approaches their complex issues with integrity and professionalism.

 The following article was written by Jason Chiang (with editing support from Stephenie Buehrle).
 The approach and recommendations are his.